NEKKEN Bio-Resource Center (NEKKEN BRC)

 Kiyoshi Kita

 NEKKEN BRC supports the research and education on pathogenic protozoa by providing following services; (1) web-based database of pathogenic protozoa maintained in Japan, including NEKKEN BRC, with their owner and strain information, (2) acceptance of pathogenic protozoa and their genetically modified organisms for deposit, (3) preservation of protozoan strains, (4) distribution of a variety of protozoan strains, and (5)distribution of their microscopic specimens for education in academic organizations.
 To facilitate the collection, preservation, and provision of bio-resources, NEKKEN BRC also implements the development of related technologies.
-Approximately 900 strains of pathogenic protozoa are preserved in NEKKEN BRC, and approximately half of them are available to supply.
-Last year 36 strains were deposited in NEKKEN BRC, and 53 protozoan strains were provided to researchers.
-Genetically modified protozoan parasites such as Luc2 expressing strains of Trypanosoma cruzi and slide specimen of protozoa for education are available also.
+Approximately 950 strains of pathogenic protozoa are preserved, and 380 strains are available to supply.
+Last year 43 protozoan strains were provided to researchers.
+Slide specimens of various protozoan species for education are also used in universities.
 Pathogenic protozoan resources available from NEKKEN BRC are listed in the following website.